Consensys/ethql/README.md

 Running a GraphQL API server at http://0.0.0.0:4000/graphql (browse here: http://localhost:4000/graphql)
 ```

-This ethql server uses [Infura](https://infura.io/) as a backend in anonymous mode.
+This EthQL server uses [Infura](https://infura.io/) as a backend in anonymous mode.
 If you have an Infura ID (and if you
 don't, you should sign up for one!) you can set it like this:

 ```